 For the deferred tax assets related to net operating losses and credits, the Company believes that it is more likely than not that these deferred tax assets will not be realized based on the negative evidence of the cumulative loss and expiration of the NOL's.
 For the Company's deferred tax assets related to timing differences, the Company believes it is more likely than not that the deferred tax assets will be realized based on the positive evidence which includes a trend of higher future book income and the indefinite carryforwards for NOL's incurred in 2018 and future periods.
-The valuation allowance at December 31, 2017 reflects an allowance on its deferred tax assets related to expiring net operating losses and credits and no valuation allowance on its deferred tax assets by \$8.2 million.
+The valuation allowance at December 31, 2017 reflects an allowance on its deferred tax assets related to timing differences.
+Based on its assessment, the Company reduced its valuation allowance for deferred tax assets by \$8.2 million.
 This adjustment to the valuation allowance includes \$1.4 million to reflects the new corporate tax rate of 21.0%.
 The analysis that the Company prepared to determine the valuation allowance required significant judgment and assumptions regarding future market conditions as well as forecasts for profits, taxable income, and taxable income by jurisdiction.
 Due to the sensitivity of the analysis, changes to the assumptions in subsequent periods could have a material effect on the valuation allowance.